bufbuild-ru/docs/docs/cli/build-systems/gradle/index.md

 ### Breaking change detection

 `bufBreaking` is more complicated since it requires a previous version of the Protobuf schema to validate the current version.
-Buf's built-in Git integration isn't quite enough since it requires a buildable Protobuf source set and the plugin's extraction step typically targets the project build directory, which is ephemeral and not committed.The plugin uses `buf build` to create an image from the current Protobuf schema and then publishes it as a Maven publication.
+Buf's built-in Git integration isn't quite enough since it requires a buildable Protobuf source set and the plugin's extraction step typically targets the project build directory, which is ephemeral and not committed.

+The plugin uses `buf build` to create an image from the current Protobuf schema and then publishes it as a Maven publication.
 In subsequent builds of the project, the plugin resolves the previously published schema image and run `buf breaking` against the current schema with the image as its reference.

 #### Checking against the latest published version

-Enable `checkSchemaAgainstLatestRelease` and the plugin resolves the previously published Maven artifact as its input for validation.For example, first publish the project with `publishSchema` enabled:
+Enable `checkSchemaAgainstLatestRelease` and the plugin resolves the previously published Maven artifact as its input for validation.

+For example, first publish the project with `publishSchema` enabled:

 ```kotlin
 buf {